 Suffolk County Council contracts us to run the county's library service.

 We design, build and manage our website in house, integrating it with several external services such as the catalogue of physical titles and ebook downloads.
 We manage PCs for 400 staff, hundreds of public PCs and our staff and public networks.

 What I do

-I build websites.
+I plan, build and manage websites and apps.
 Given a free reign, I'll prioritise speed and security over what I deem unnecessary features, so my preference is to use the following tools:

 - A static site generator such as Jekyll.
 No database = ⚡️ fast, rock solid and impregnable websites.

 https everywhere by default) hosting that integrates well with Github and APIs to provide dynamic features such as forms, events and automatic deploys (e.g. Netlify)